Skip to main content

 Analyst Summary

-Both Sardine AI and Thought Machine compete directly in the AI Finance space, making this a head-to-head matchup within the same market segment.
+AI Finance remains a contested market, with Sardine AI and Thought Machine among its most prominent entrants.
 Sardine AI is a fraud detection and prevention platform founded in 2020 that uses artificial intelligence and machine learning to identify and mitigate financial fraud in real time.
 Thought Machine builds Vault, a cloud-native core banking platform that uses a smart contract programming language to define financial products as configurable code rather than hardcoded legacy software.

 Metrics Comparison